 Earn your Education degree as an after-degree at King's

 Make a difference in the lives of students.
-Be the reason they learn to love learning by helping them succeed both in and outside of the classroom.
+Be the reason they learn to love learning by helping them succeed both inside and outside of the classroom.

 Education Program Highlights